How To Start An LLC In Montana

 5. Get an EIN

-Your LLC probably needs an EIN (sometimes known as an FEIN).
+Your LLC probably needs an EIN, or Employer Identification Number.
 An EIN is a nine-digit number assigned by the IRS to your business.
 An EIN is necessary to pay taxes, as well as to do things like apply for loans and open bank accounts.
-Listing your EIN on forms is also also more secure than listing your personal Social Security number.
+Listing your EIN on forms is also more secure than listing your personal social security number.

 You can apply for an EIN via the IRS website.
 If you don’t want to go to the trouble of doing that, you can hire us to obtain an EIN for you.